IdrisDose/esx_drift_team_registry/README.md

 ### Issues

+- May conflict with anything that has `AddEventHandler('chatMessage'` within it to resolve the issue comment out the handler and post an issue with a link to the source code.

 - If using ESX RPChat removed the OOC tag.
 If you want OOC back in add to your esx_rpchat `server/main.lua`:

 ```